How long will I have to go to therapy?

 What are the payment options?

-Payment is made at the time of service in the form of cash, cheque, or e-transfer.
+Payment is made at the time of service in the form of cash, cheque, e-transfer or credit card.
 Please note: your bank will charge a nominal fee for e-transfer.
 I must charge a fee of $25.00 for cheques returned due to Non-sufficient funds.
 A receipt will be provided at the time of service.

 What are my rights as a client?